============================================================================

 <<ABC;

-shift function is used to remove the 0th index of an array
+shift function is used to remove the 0th index of an

 syntax: